rilindo/ansible_docker_demo/readme.md

-Demo code for using Ansible with Docker
+Demo code for using Ansible with Docker.